 Are you starting to think about shipping your belongings from the UK to Australia?
+Not sure what you need to know and want to learn about the best way to arrange shipping?
 This guide explains what you need to consider and how to get started.

 In this post we will cover:

 - What to ship when you move to Australia

 - Documents you will need for shipping your belongings

 - How to get a quote for International Removals to Australia

 What to ship when you move to Australia and what to leave behind

 The Australian government allows duty free import of most household goods for returning Australian citizens AND non-citizens with long stay or permanent residence visas, providing you have lived outside of the country for at least one year and they are intended for your personal use.